tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 I raced back to the henhouse, rifle ready in my hands, but I couldn't hear the munching anymore.
 Instead, I found a message written in hens blood on the floor of the coop that read: *Till death do us part.*

-Just as I finished reading it, I heard a scream from the house. *Shaun* I thought, and began running back to the house.
+Just as I finished reading it, I heard a scream from the house. *Shaun*, I thought, and began running back to the house.
 I tried the backdoor but it was locked, I heard another scream and I kicked the knob until it gave-way.
 The first thing I saw were more messages written in chicken blood on the floor, walls, and countertops.

 *Cheater, liar, adulterer* I didn't have time to read them all as I barreled towards Shaun's room.
 I burst through the door and saw poor Shaun in the corner of his bed, his sheets pulled up to his eyes.